Join Our Campaign to End Solitary Confinement in Maine’s Corrections System

 Lori Swain: Son Zack in solitary confinement for 5 years

-In conclusion, we support LD 696 because isolation in a cell for more than 20 hours a day should never be used in Maine.
+Isolation in a cell for more than 20 hours a day should never be used in Maine.
 Additionally, any form of isolation in a cell for more than 17 hours a day should only be used short term with the goal of returning a healthier person to the general jail or prison population as quickly as possible.
 Isolation in a cell must not be used as a punishment.

 Joseph, Kevin, and Mikol: Experienced solitary confinement in Maine’s corrections system.